Friday, April 10, 2026

 Water, in the buildings' history

-Skirting boards - rising damp - flower beds
+Skirting boards - rising damp from leaning flower beds

 Blocked drains and flooding bring more pain